 Like we had for AGM, the theme of this conference is Together for Our Future – 60 years of uniting action-takers and change-makers.
 In 2021, Amnesty International is celebrating its 60th Anniversary.
 For 60 years we have been uniting action-takers and change-makers from the world over.
 Together we will continue our fight for human rights!
 The Activism Conference is virtual but it will bring to you the same energy that we have brought to you for the last 60 years.

-This year’s Virtual Activism conference offers 15 sessions which cover an array of human rights issues such as Ending Racial Discrimination & Ensuring Equality and Equity, Indefinite detention w/out trial at the Guantanamo Prisons, understanding the root of Asian American Discrimination, Intersectional Feminism and Counterterrorism Law in the Middle East post 9/11.
+This year’s Virtual Activism conference offers 15 sessions which cover an array of human rights issues such as Ending Racial Discrimination & Ensuring Equality and Equity, Indefinite detention w/out trial at the Guantanamo Prisons, understanding the root of Asian American Discrimination, and Intersectional Feminism.
 Please check the agenda for a full list of sessions offered.

 Our agenda includes inspirational plenaries, educational human rights workshops, and opportunities for members to influence the governance policies of AIUSA.
 Our full agenda inclusive of session descriptions and speaker bios can be found on our event platform Whova.
 Please see the event platform tab for more details.